DJ LeMahieu Player Props: Yankees vs. Mariners

-The New York Yankees, including DJ LeMahieu (.179 batting average in his past 10 games), battle starting pitcher Logan Gilbert and the Seattle Mariners at T-Mobile Park, Tuesday at 9:40 PM ET.
+On Wednesday, DJ LeMahieu (batting .175 in his past 10 games) and the New York Yankees play the Seattle Mariners, whose starting pitcher will be George Kirby.
+First pitch is at 9:40 PM ET.

-He had a one-hit performance in his most recent game (1-for-5) against the Mariners.
+He had a hitless performance in his last game (0-for-5) against the Mariners.

 DJ LeMahieu Game Info & Props vs. the Mariners